mortenivar/Jed-modes/README.spell.txt

   variable Spell_Extended_Wordchars = "_";

 which would include the underscore character as part of a word.
+Personally, I like aspell the best and I use the following value for this variable in my ~/.jedrc:

+  variable Spell_Extended_Wordchars = "-_.'/";

+then all the words in the Danish aspell-da dictionary will be matched.

                          The Variable, "Spell_Dict":

 holds the value for the default spelling dictionary to use.
 If none is